 9Bach : Anian2016 : Real World

 I first saw 9Bach accidentally years ago at the International Eisteddfod in Llangollen; even in passing it was hard not to be impressed by Lisa Jên's voice and stage presence.
-It was not until coming back from a winter walk picking around the slated edges of the Ogwen valley and co-incidentally listening to their debut album for the first time that I felt a sudden visceral connection to the music.
+Much later coming back from a winter walk picking around the slated edges of the Ogwen valley and co-incidentally listening to their debut album for the first time, I felt a further visceral connection to the music.

-Anian, their third album is a step on from Tincian, the award winning 2014 first outing on the Real World label.
+Anian, 9Bach's third album, is a step on from Tincian, the award winning 2014 first outing on the Real World label.
 The CD is beautifully produced.
 The design of the gatefold cover lets you feel you are holding an artefact of substance, not a million miles away from holding a vinyl album cover, and a rare experience with a CD.